rohanramnarain/lookable-web-main/README.md

 Unemployment rate France 2008–2013

-Notes: one country at a time (your planner passes a single ISO-3).
+Notes: one country at a time (the planner currently extracts a single ISO-3).
+The app will attempt to infer a country from the raw query if the planner doesn't provide one.

 BLS (US unemployment by race, monthly)

-Triggers: the word unemployment + either by race or a race word (black, white, asian, hispanic)
+Triggers: the word unemployment + either "by race" or a race word (black, white, asian, hispanic)

 Understands: since YYYY, YYYY–YYYY, last N years